Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Introduction

 Here, we say a $\Gal(\overline{K}/K)$-module is unramified at a place $v$ if the action of the inertia group $\rI_{\bar{v}}$ is trivial, where $\bar{v}$ is any extension to $\overline{K}$ of the valuation $v$.

-Compared to the case of K3 surfaces, a new feature of higher-dimensional hyper-K\"ahler varieties that causes substantial difficulties is the existence of non-isomorphic birational transformations among them.
-Birational isomorphisms between hyper-K\"ahler varieties are isomorphisms in codimension one and hence preserve (see Proposition \ref{prop:bir-obs}) the cohomological Shafarevich condition in \eqref{homHKset} on the unramifiedness of the second cohomology.
+Compared to the case of K3 surfaces, a new feature of higher-dimensional hyper-Kähler varieties that causes substantial difficulties is the existence of non-isomorphic birational transformations among them.
+Birational isomorphisms between hyper-Kähler varieties are isomorphisms in codimension one and hence preserve (see Proposition \ref{prop:bir-obs}) the cohomological Shafarevich condition in \eqref{homHKset} on the unramifiedness of the second cohomology.
 In particular, $\Sha_{M}^{\hom}(K,S)$ contains the entire $K$-birational class of any of its members.
 This motivates us to consider the so-called \textit{Shafarevich set with essentially good reduction}, denoted by $\Sha_{M}^{\ess}(K,S)$; see Definition \ref{essentially good} for the precise definition.
-Roughly speaking, a hyper-K\"ahler variety $X$ defined over $K$ has essentially good reduction at a place $v$ if after a finite extension $K'/K$ that is unramified at $v$, we have a $K'$-birational model of $X_{K'}$ that has good reduction.
+Roughly speaking, a hyper-Kähler variety $X$ defined over $K$ has essentially good reduction at a place $v$ if, after a finite extension $K'/K$ that is unramified at $v$, we have a $K'$-birational model of $X_{K'}$ that has good reduction.

 The above three Shafarevich sets are related as follows: